To contact the school Council please email firstname.lastname@example.org

 - to have a beneficial impact on issues such as discipline, bullying and staff-student relationships.

-CCYD is fortunate to have a vibrant and imaginative student council, whose elected members work tirelessly to communicate with teachers and the Senior Leadership Team on a range of issues.
+CCYD is fortunate to have a vibrant and imaginative Learner council, whose elected members work tirelessly to communicate with teachers and the Senior Leadership Team on a range of issues.
 They are actively involved in the interview process when recruiting new staff.
 They also organise charity events throughout the school year, raising money for a variety of causes.